 Movement of the excess electrode lead could result in the electrode twisting and potentially damaging cochlear structures.
 Immediately after inserting the electrode and before arranging the excess proximal electrode lead in the mastoid cavity, the electrode must be immobilised.
-Ensure the electrode is held continuously by the handle.
+Ensure the electrode is held in place continuously.